andreipfeiffer/react-native-webview-android-file-upload/README.md

 ```

 * Add file provider path resource `file_provider_paths.xml` in `[your project]/android/app/src/main/res/xml/` folder.
 If the folder does not exist, create a new one.

+NOTE: this is a requirement for `sdk 26`.
+This approach should NOT require you to ask/handle any dangerous permissions.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>